Nathan Fillion: 1994–2008

-Fillion starred in the romantic comedy film Waitress, written and directed by Adrienne Shelly, which premiered at the Sundance Film Festival on January 21, 2007, and opened in theaters on May 2, 2007.
+Fillion starred in the romantic comedy film Waitress, written and directed by Adrienne Shelly, which premiered at the Sundance Film Festival on January 21, 2007, and opened in theatres on May 2, 2007.
 Fillion starred in White Noise 2: The Light.
 He made one appearance in the 2006–2007 season of the television show Lost, as Kevin, Kate's ex-husband.

 In October 2006, Fillion signed a talent holding contract with the Fox Broadcasting Company, and in December 2006, The Hollywood Reporter confirmed that Fillion was cast as Alex Tully in the series Drive, which debuted on Fox in the spring of 2007.
 Drive was created by Tim Minear.
 Ivan Sergei played Alex Tully in the original pilot episode of Drive.
 The first two Drive episodes premiered on April 13, 2007, in Canada (April 15, 2007, in the United States).
 However, the show did not deliver the ratings Fox desired, and on April 25, 2007, the network announced that the series was cancelled.

 The final two produced episodes were supposed to air back-to-back on Fox in July 2007 but did not actually become available until July 15 when they were posted on the Drive MySpace page.

 Fillion reprised his 1990s role as One Life to Live's Joey for the series' 9,999th and 10,000th episodes, aired August 16 and 17, 2007.

 Fillion joined the cast of ABC's Desperate Housewives at the beginning of the fall 2007 season (season 4), portraying Dr. Adam Mayfair.
 His first appearance was in the episode "Now You Know", which aired on September 30, 2007.
 His final appearance was the final episode of season 4, in 2008.

 Fillion voiced the role of an ODST Gunnery sergeant in the Xbox 360 game Halo 3, alongside fellow Firefly stars Alan Tudyk and Adam Baldwin.
 At one point early in the first mission, he identifies himself as "[Sergeant] Reynolds" over the radio, referring to his character's name from the TV series Firefly.
 All three actors are given personalities in the game that match those of their characters from Firefly.
 He provides the voice, portrayed likeness, and motion capture performance for Gunnery Sergeant Edward Buck in Halo 3: ODST, Halo 5: Guardians, and a brief appearance in Halo: Reach.